abagusetty/CMakeBuild/dox/TargetMacros.md

 add_cmake_macro_test
 --------------------

-Used by the NWChemExBase project to test its macros.
+Used by the CMakeBuild project to test its macros.
 This function takes the name of a CMake script (without the `.cmake` suffix) and will run that script as a test.